Healthy life expectancy: international comparisons

 Life expectancy (LE)

-Using the database to compare male LE at birth with the 27 member states of the European Union (EU), in recent years Scotland has ranked worse than 16 countries: Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Greece, the Republic of Ireland, Italy, Luxembourg, Malta, the Netherlands, Spain, Sweden and the United Kingdom.
-Scotland has had a broadly similar male LE to Portugal and Slovenia, and a better LE than Bulgaria, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania and Slovakia.
+Using the Eurostat data to compare male LE at birth with the member states of the European Union (EU28), for the 3-year period 2012-14, Scotland ranked worse than 18 countries: Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Greece, the Republic of Ireland, Italy, Luxembourg, Malta, the Netherlands, Portugal, Slovenia, Spain, Sweden and the United Kingdom.

-For female LE at birth, there is a broadly similar picture, with Scotland, in recent years, ranking worse than 18 of the 27 member states of the EU: Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Greece, the Republic of Ireland, Italy, Luxembourg, Malta, the Netherlands, Portugal, Slovenia, Spain, Sweden and the United Kingdom.
-Scotland's female LE has been similar to the Czech Republic and Poland in recent years, and better than Bulgaria, Estonia, Hungary, Latvia, Lithuania, Romania and Slovakia.
+There is a similar picture for female LE at birth, with Scotland ranking worse than 21 of the 28 member states of the EU: Austria, Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, the Republic of Ireland, Italy, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovenia, Spain, Sweden and the United Kingdom.

 There do not appear to be suitable data to draw comparisons of healthy life expectancy (HLE) between Scotland and countries other than the UK, and therefore other measures of health expectancy must be considered.

-A more recent comparison of HLY (DFLE) at birth was undertaken by ScotPHO using data for 2008-10 for European Union countries from the Eurostat Statistics Database; Joint Action European Health and Life Expectancy Information System (JA EHLEIS), and data for the UK and its constituent countries from the Office for National Statistics (ONS).
+The worksheets below include comparison of HLY (DFLE) at birth, using data for the 28 European Union countries from the Eurostat Statistics Database, and data for the UK and its constituent countries from the Office for National Statistics (ONS).

-Caution is needed when comparing the data for HLY as the figures for the United Kingdom differ between the Eurostat and ONS sources, due to the use of different surveys: Eurostat data are based on the European Union Statistics on Income and Living Conditions (EU-SILC) Survey; ONS data are based on the General Lifestyle Survey (GLS), formerly known as the General Household Survey (GHS).
+Caution is needed when comparing the data for HLY as the figures for the United Kingdom differ between the Eurostat and ONS sources, due to the use of different surveys: Eurostat data are based on the European Union Statistics on Income and Living Conditions (EU-SILC) Survey; ONS data are based on the Annual Population Survey (APS).

-Chart 1 and the accompanying Table 1 (84KB) show that for males in 2008-10, the UK as a whole ranked lower for HLY than 3 of the 27 member states of the EU: Greece, Malta, and Sweden, and also lower than Iceland, Norway and Switzerland.
-Scotland had a significantly lower HLY at birth than the UK (and England).
+The table and chart within the Excel workbook for males (39Kb) show that for males in 2012-14, the UK as a whole ranked lower for HLY than 8 of the 28 member states of the EU: Belgium, Cyprus, Greece, the Republic of Ireland, Luxembourg, Malta, Spain and Sweden.
+Scotland had the second lowest DFLE at birth of the four countries within the UK.
 Although it is difficult to compare Scotland directly with the EU countries, it would appear that Scotland would be in the lower half of the ranking for HLY in males.

-Chart 2 and the accompanying Table 2 (84KB) show that for females in 2008-10, the UK as a whole ranked lower for HLY than 4 of the 27 member states of the EU: Bulgaria, Greece, Malta and Sweden, and also lower than Iceland and Norway.
-Scotland had one of the highest HLY estimates within the UK, and although comparisons with the EU countries are again hampered by the use of different surveys, it would appear that Scotland would be in the upper third of the ranking for HLY in females.
+The table and chart within the Excel workbook for females (38Kb) show that for females in 2012-14, the UK as a whole ranked lower for HLY than 7 of the 28 member states of the EU: Bulgaria, Cyprus, Greece, the Republic of Ireland, Malta, Spain and Sweden.
+Scotland had the second lowest DFLE at birth of the four countries within the UK, and although comparisons with the EU countries are again hampered by the use of different surveys, it would appear that Scotland would also be in the lower half of the ranking for HLY in females.

-Again, some caution is needed in drawing conclusions, as the data are based on just one 3-year period, there are no confidence intervals for the EU data, and there are differences arising from the use of different surveys in the two sets of UK data.
+Again, some caution is needed in drawing conclusions, as the data are based on just one 3-year period, and there are differences arising from the use of different surveys in the two sets of UK data.
 It would appear, however, that for HLY, in comparison with many European countries, Scotland fares badly for males but compares better for females.